gradle/gradle/subprojects/docs/src/docs/release/notes.md

 			}
 		}

+Have a look at the [User Guide](userguide/nativeBinaries.html#native_binaries:tool_chain) for more details on how to configure Gcc compatbile toolchains for cross compilation.

 ### New 'ivy' layout support for Ivy repositories

 When defining an 'ivy' repository, you can provide a named layout to describe how artifacts are organised within that repository.